sergiogpajares/TFG-fis/README.md

  └── .gitignore
 ```
 > [!IMPORTANT]
 > The **dataset** is not publicly available at the moment.
 It is property of the [GOA](https://goa.uva.es/) research group.
 More about them at their webpage.
-You can also see the stations and some realtime images in their [webpage](https://goa.uva.es/proyecto-presente/). `train.txt`, `val.txt` and `test.txt` contain a list of filename to be used for training, validation and testing respectively.
+You can also see the stations and some realtime images in their [webpage](https://goa.uva.es/proyecto-presente/). `train.txt`, `val.txt` and `test.txt` contain a list of filenames to be used for training, validation and testing respectively.

 > [!TIP]
 > A pre-trained **model** can be found in [kaggle](https://www.kaggle.com/models/sergiogarciapajares/vggcloudunet).
-It can't be found within the github respository (due to size limitations).
+It can't be found within the github respository (due to size constrains).

 ## Usage guide